 - The algorithm I want to use to sign the token

-Using the CreateJWT function saves me from having to learn a lot about cryptography and gives me the power of adding the functionality of generating many types of JWT tokens very easily.
+Using the CreateJWT function saves you from having to learn a lot about cryptography and gives me the power to add the functionality of generating many types of JWT tokens very quickly.

 Validating JSON Web Tokens